rantahar/introduction-to-mpi/_episodes/07-reductions.md

 >
 {: .prereq .foldable}

-The data in the roots send-buffer is split into chunks descrived by the receive-count and each chunk is sent to a different rank.
+The data in the `send-buffer` on rank `root` is split into chunks described by the `receive-count`, and each chunk is sent to a different rank.
-The received data is written to the receive-buffer, so the send-buffer is only needed by the root.
+The received data is written to the `receive-buffer`, so the `send-buffer` is only needed by the root.

 ### Gather